- Power Outages

 Colorful, shiny metallic balloons are a popular gift at graduations, birthdays and special occasions, but they can pose a safety hazard if improperly used or disposed.
 Maui Electric cares about your safety and offers the following information:

-Metallic Balloon and Power Lines
+Metallic Balloons and Power Lines

 Year-round, residents and businesses experience power outages caused by unsecured metallic balloons drifting into energized power lines.
 It takes only one metallic balloon to inconvenience thousands of customers, sometimes leaving them in the dark for hours.